StarleyDev/server-node-for-app/README.md

-# NodeJs for SQLite database
+# Server NodeJs for Angular with SQLite database

 This backend makes queries via using method API POST.